 The modules do not necessarily have to be completed in one location, the referral form allows you to continue elsewhere.
 If all modules are completed, you will need 4 open water dives under the supervision of a certifying instructor.

 As a rule, theoretical knowledge is acquired first.
 Nowadays that can be done in e-learning, conveniently online from home.
-For this, you watch instructional videos and have to complete knowledge reviews for each module and at the end of the theoretical study, there is a final exam that has to be passed.
+You watch instructional videos and complete knowledge reviews for each module.
+At the end of the theoretical study, there is a final exam that has to be passed.
 The diving theory is important so that one has understood important rules about basic diving physics and physiological aspects of diving that serve safety, before starting with the practical parts of becoming a scuba diver.